splewis/csgo-pug-setup/README.md

         "config"        "sourcemod/pugsetup/standard.cfg"
         "maplist"       "standard.txt"
         "teamsize"      "5"
-        "lo3"       "wait" // might want to move players in mumble/teamspeak (equivalent of auto-lo3 disabled) }
+    }
 ```

 ``teamsize`` will force a team size for that game type.
 If left blank, there will be an option in the setup menu for the leader to select the teamsize.

-In addition, you can use the key ``lo3`` with allowed values "ask" (makes the lo3 option show up in the setup menu), "auto" (always auto-lo3 for that game type), or "wait" (never auto-lo3 for that game type).

 There is also another field ``hidden``, which you can set to 1 to make the game type not appear in the setup menu.
 This may be useful for other plugin developers using the ``SetupGame`` native.